 An internship is an essential first step to launching your career.
 Our reputation helps to open doors, plus our career services office provides guidance on how to write a resume to career-related events and much more.

 The Capitol Commitment

 We’ve created a game plan to make sure you find a job upon graduation.
 Learn more.

-The online bachelor of science in construction management and critical infrastructure is a total of 121 credits, which covers technical courses, mathematics and sciences, and English and social science courses.
+The Bachelor of Science in Construction Management is a total of 121 credits, which covers technical courses as well as mathematics, sciences, English, and social science courses.